 The process for reclaiming your citizenship is relatively straightforward, as long as you understand the potential caveat with keeping your existing citizenship.
 Overall, the process usually takes a total of a year and a half to complete.

-There is question as to whether the law prohibiting certain people with Lithuanian blood from (easily) claiming their citizenship is constitutional, and one expert here told me he suspects things may get easier still, but there are no immediate signs of that happening.
+There is a question as to whether the law prohibiting certain people with Lithuanian blood from (easily) claiming their citizenship is constitutional, and one expert here told me he suspects things may get easier still, but there are no immediate signs of that happening.